Evolution Strategies at the Hyperscale: EGGROLL

 A key reason to use EGGROLL over standard ES is that large populations can be simulated in parallel on a GPU thanks to the low-rank perturbations.
 For the sake of exposition, we write equations from the perspective of a single worker, $i$, and explain in text how this corresponds to batched GPU operations.

-Consider the task of computing a batched forward pass over inputs $x_i \in \mathbb{R}^{d_{in}}$ for a linear layer with mean parameter $\mu \in \mathbb{R}^{d_{out} \times d_{in}}$.
-The standard forward pass is just a regular matrix multiplication, $x\mu^T$, since $\mu$ is constant across all threads.
-However, naively applying ES by trying to compute $x_i(\mu + \sigma E_i)^T$ becomes a batched matrix multiplication, which is inefficient on GPUs since every element of $\mu + \sigma E_i$ is only used in a single multiplication, yielding poor arithmetic intensity.
+Consider the task of computing a batched forward pass over inputs $u_i \in \mathbb{R}^{d_{in}}$ for a linear layer with mean parameter $M \in \mathbb{R}^{d_{out} \times d_{in}}$.
+The standard forward pass is just a regular matrix multiplication, $u_iM^T$, since $M$ is constant across all threads.
+In contrast, na{\"i}vely applying ES by trying to compute $u_i(M + \sigma E_i)^T$ becomes a batched matrix multiplication, which is inefficient on GPUs since every element of $M + \sigma E_i$ is only used in a single multiplication, yielding poor arithmetic intensity.

-However, with EGGROLL we know that $x_i(\mu + \sigma E_i) = x_i\mu + \frac{\sigma}{\sqrt{r}}(x_iB_i)A_i^T$.
-In this context, the bulk of compute is spent on the efficient calculation of $x_i\mu$ using regular matrix multiplication.
-Meanwhile, when $r=1$, $x_iB_i$ simply becomes an inexpensive batched vector-vector dot product to get a batch of scalars, which is then processed by a batched scalar-vector multiplication when multiplying by $A_i^T$.
-This decomposition is key to efficient batched LoRA inference, such as those used by vLLM~\citep{kwon2023efficient}, which why EGGROLL achieves the same speeds as batched LoRA inference systems.
+However, with EGGROLL we know that $u_i(M + \sigma E_i)^T = u_iM^T + \frac{\sigma}{\sqrt{r}}(u_iB_i)A_i^T$, which improves arithmetic intensity since it preserves the efficient general matrix multiplication used in batched inference while adding some additional cheap work per perturbation.
+In this context, the bulk of compute is spent on the efficient calculation of $u_iM^T$ using regular matrix multiplication.
+Meanwhile, when $r=1$, $u_iB_i$ simply becomes an inexpensive batch of $N$ vector-vector dot products of length $d_{in}$ to get a batch of $N$ scalars, which is then processed by a batched scalar-vector multiplication when multiplying by $A_i^T$.
+This decomposition is key to efficient batched LoRA inference, such as those used by vLLM~\citep{kwon2023efficient}, which is why EGGROLL achieves the same speeds as batched LoRA inference systems.
+The batched LoRA inference enables high arithmetic intensity, enabling us to saturate compute with many unique perturbations per input.
+Note that this is impossible with na{\"i}ve ES because each perturbation requires a separate matrix-vector multiplication, setting an upper bound of 1 for arithmetic intensity regardless of population size; see Appendix~\ref{sec:arithmetic_intensity_appendix} for a full derivation.
+We additionally optimise the update by not explicitly materialising the individual $E_i$ in the computation of $\sum_{i=1}^{N}E_if_i$, the key term in the Gaussian approximate score function.
+In particular, when the rank is 1, we reconstruct $A \in \mathbb{R}^{N \times d_{out}}$ and $B \in \mathbb{R}^{N \times d_{in}}$ and calculate the expression as $(\text{diag}(f)A)^TB$, a simple matrix multiplication.